DanielSVieira/simplus-report-api/README.md

 The goal of this project is create an application for reports.
 There is 2 reports for each company, and all of them should be added into a zip file.

+# Requirements to run this project

+ - Java 8+
+ - Maven

 # How run this project

 go to ${projectRoot}/